 IG: Over 16k stocks to tradeTake a look

 If you are ready to add some ethical stocks to your portfolio you'll need a broker that is regulated, has low fees and a user-friendly platform.
 Finding one can be a daunting task, which is why we've selected some of our favourites that tick all of these boxes to help you get started.

 Green stocks and ethical investments might take some time to realise their full potential.
-The projects some of the firms are engaged in involve restructuring entire infrastructure networks or investing in long-term research projects.
+Some of the firms are engaged in projects that involve restructuring entire infrastructure networks or investing in long-term research projects.

 However, given the long-term potential of the sector and the investment and effort being made to push environmentally friendly policies worldwide, investing in these types of stocks means you are putting cash into a sector with strong growth potential.
 Consumer sentiment has also moved, which means demand for cleaner energy should continue to grow.
 The long-term potential of environmentally friendly stocks means they are best suited for buy-and-hold investors who have a longer investment timeframe.